albertattard/demo-shopping/distributed-rest/README.md

   |         2 |         3 |          6 |
   |         3 |         4 |          4 |

-The `cart_id` and `item_id` in the cart items table are (not enforced) foreign keys to the cart and catalogue item tables/databases, respectively.
+The `cart_id` and `item_id` in the cart items table are not enforced foreign keys to the cart and catalogue item tables/databases, respectively.

 ## Prerequisites

 - [Oracle Java 21](https://www.oracle.com/java/technologies/downloads/#java21)
-  to build and run the application
+  is required to build and run the application
-- Container runtime, such as [Colima](https://github.com/abiosoft/colima), with [docker compose](https://docs.docker.com/compose/) support to start the observability stack
+- A container runtime, such as [Colima](https://github.com/abiosoft/colima), with [Docker Compose](https://docs.docker.com/compose/) support to start the observability stack.

 ## Run the example

 1. **Start the observability stack**

-   This example uses various technologies and tools to demonstrate how to holistically view a distributed application comprising multiple components.
-   Metrics, traces, and logs are collected from all components by the OpenTelemetry Collector and then accessed by several other tools, as shown below.
+   This demo uses various tools and technologies to provide a holistic view of a distributed application composed of multiple components.
+Metrics, traces, and logs are collected from all components by the OpenTelemetry Collector and accessed via several tools, as shown below:

    ![OpenTelemetry Architecture](./assets/images/OpenTelemetry%20Architecture.png)

    Note that this is just a demo; **none of this configuration is production-ready**.
-Please consult the respective tools and technologies for information on setting these up in a production environment.
+Please refer to the respective tools and technologies for information on setting these up in a production environment.

-   Start the observability stack
+   Start the observability stack:

    ```shell
    # Start the observability stack